ritterim/rimdev-blog/src/content/posts/2024-10-09-remove-file-extension.md

 - C#
 authors:
 - Chad Peters
-twitter_text: "What's the 'best' way to remove a file extention from a file path string?"
+twitter_text: "What's the 'best' way to remove a file extension from a file path string?"
 ---

 This week I was working on a project that moves and archives file recordings and their accompanying XML meta data.
 I need to remove the file extension from a file path stored as a string.
 The first thing I thought of was: